-SQL SELF JOIN – A Smart Way to Handle Data
+SQL SELF JOIN: A Simple Way to JOIN Data in SQL

-- Obtaining statistical information of a particular item.
+- Obtaining statistical information on a particular item.
 For example, a count or total of all records in the table having a certain field value.

 - Listing all records that have the same Match field value as the current record.